nais/doc/docs/cli/commands/aiven.md

 The generated `kcat.conf` can be used with [kcat](https://github.com/edenhill/kcat) to authenticate against the Aiven hosted topics in GCP.

-Read more about [kcat.conf](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) configurable properties.
+Read more about kcat.conf [configurable properties](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md)
+.

 You can refer to generated config with -F flag: